bigmlcom/python/docs/index.rst

-This will retrieve the remote anomaly detector information, using an implicitly built ``BigML()`` connection object (see the ``Authentication`` section for more details on how to set your credentials) and return an ``Anomaly`` object that you can use to make local anomaly scores.
-If you want to use a specfic connection object for the remote retrieval, you can set it as second
+This will retrieve the remote anomaly detector information, using an implicitly built ``BigML()`` connection object (see the ``Authentication`` section for more details on how to set your credentials) and return an ``Anomaly`` object that will be stored in the ``./storage`` directory and you can use to make local anomaly scores.
+If you want to use a specfic connection object for the remote retrieval or a different storage directory, you can set it as second
 parameter:

 .. code-block:: python